usaodatov/PY_1000_Steps_100_Days/README.md

 Personal HackerRank Python Question Bank

 Purpose
-This repository is (a personal) a comprehensive collection of Python coding exercises, inspired by challenges on platforms like HackerRank.
+This repository is (my personal) a comprehensive collection of  Python coding exercises, inspired by challenges on platforms like HackerRank.
 It is designed to:
 - Help learners systematically improve their Python skills.
 - Serve as a resource for solving common programming problems.